-The symphysis-fundus (SF) height and the patient’s weight are recorded on the antenatal graph while the other information is recorded in the spaces provided.
+The symphysis-fundus (SF) height is recorded on the antenatal graph while the other information is recorded in the spaces provided (see Figure 2A-1).

 Figure 2A-1: The back of the antenatal card

-There are 3 oblique lines on the antenatal graph:
+There are three oblique lines on the antenatal graph.

 - Measure the SF height.
-The SF height in centimetre is given both sides of the graph (the vertical axis).
+The SF height in centimetres is given on both sides of the graph (the vertical axis).
 The patient’s SF height measures 21 cm.

 - Knowing the gestational age and the SF height, the SF height for the gestational age can be plotted on the graph and should be recorded by making a dot.
-A small circle is drawn around the dot to make sure that it is clearly seen.
+A small circle is drawn around the dot to make sure that it is clearly seen (Figure 2A-5).

 - The method whereby the gestational age was determined must now be ticked in the appropriate block at the top left-hand corner of the chart.
 In this case ‘Dates’ should be ticked.

-- Between 18 and 36 weeks the SF height in centimetre should be plotted on the SF curve to determine the gestational age in weeks.
-If the fundal height is at the level of the umbilicus or higher, and the SF height differs from the gestational age by 4 weeks or more, the SF height should be plotted as described in G.
+- Between 18 and 36 weeks the SF height in centimetres should be plotted on the SF curve to determine the gestational age in weeks.
+If the fundal height is at the level of the umbilicus or higher, and the SF height differs from the gestational age by 4 weeks or more, the SF height should be plotted.

 - The patient’s SF height measures 27 cm.
-Plot the measurement on the 50th centile opposite the 27 cm on the vertical axis.
+Plot the measurement on the 50th centile opposite the 27 cm on the vertical axis (figure 2A-6).

 - The method whereby the gestational age was determined must now be ticked in the appropriate block at the top left-hand corner of the chart.
 In this case ‘SF-measurement’ should be ticked.

-Figure 2A-3: Recording the SF height of 27 cm on the 50th centile when a patient could not remember the date of her last menstrual period.
-The patient attended the antenatal clinic on 4th October.
+Figure 2A-6: Recording the s-f height of 27 cm on the 50th centile when a patient could not remember the date of her last menstrual period.
+The patient attended the antenatal clinic on 4 October.

-E The first recording of the SF height when the duration of pregnancy, as determined by her last normal menstrual period, differs from that determined by the SF height by 4 or more weeks.
+F. The first recording of the SF height when the duration of pregnancy, as determined by her last normal menstrual period, differs from that determined by the SF height by four or more weeks.

 - According to the patient’s last menstrual period, she is 31 weeks pregnant.
-The SF height measurement is 25 cm which indicates a gestational age of 26 weeks if plotted on the 50th centile of the SF curve.
+The SF height measurement is 25 cm which indicates a gestational age of 26 weeks if plotted on the 50th centile of the SF curve (Figure 2A-7).